-Find out what you have to do and your rights if you want to stop a payment being made from your account.
+Find out about your rights and what you have to do if you want to stop a payment being made from your account.

-We explain more about these payment options and what you can do if there is a problem.
+Find out more about these payment options and what you can do if there’s a problem.

 A direct debit gives a company or individual permission to take money regularly from your bank account.

-You can cancel a direct debit by writing to your bank or using your online or telephone banking service.
-You might also want to tell the company or individual that is taking the money, but you do not have to.
+You can cancel a direct debit by writing to your bank or payment service provider, or using your online or telephone banking service.
+You might also want to tell the company or individual you are paying, but you don’t have to.

 A standing order is an instruction you give your bank to regularly pay a set amount to another account.